-Oven Refusing To Switch Off?
+Oven Won’t Turn Off?
 These 8 Fixes Might Help

 Are you experiencing problems switching off your oven after use?
 I assume yes, that’s why you have decided to read this article.
 An oven that does not switch off presents many hazards in terms of fire outbreaks and increased energy consumption.
 As such, it is essential to address the issue immediately.

 However, despite how dangerous the situation might seem, do not panic.
 We have prepared a detailed article providing relevant and reliable information about possible reasons why your oven won’t switch off.

 8 Reasons Why Your Oven Refuses To Switch Off

 What is a control board?
 It is a part of the oven containing relays in charge of sending voltage to the bake and broil cuts based on the user settings and the sensor input.
 If there is an issue with one of the relays, the control board will send continuous voltage to the oven’s heating circuit.
 It is not uncommon to find these relays having shorts and closing.

 Lastly, if the oven stays on even after switching off, the problem might be that the control board is defective.
 In that case, the best way is to replace it.

 A defective thermostat is a common cause that prevents the oven from switching off.
 A thermostat is an oven component responsible for monitoring the oven temperatures.
 When the oven temperatures drop, this component cycles the heat.
 When the electrical components of a thermostat overheat and become welded together, the thermostat will continue to signal for more heat, causing it not to shut down.
 However, if the thermostat fails, the oven does not heat up.

 Should you replace your thermostat immediately?
 It is essential to note that this is a rare problem.
 As such, before deciding to replace your thermostat, take the necessary measures to inspect possible defective components like the igniter, the bakery, or the broil.